Some open problems on multiple ergodic averages: Problems related to polynomial sequences

-for some $m,n\in \N$.\footnote{This would imply that given a countable amenable group $G$ and arbitrary elements $a_1,\ldots,a_\ell\in G$, for every $E\subset G$ that has positive upper density with respect to some F{\o}lner sequence in $G$, there exist $g\in M$ and $m,n\in\N$ such that $ g,\ a_1^{m+p_1(n)}g,\ldots, a_\ell^{m+p_\ell(n)}g \in E. $ } \end{problem} The assumption that the polynomials are distinct is necessary since as mentioned before there exist (non-commuting) transformations $T,S$, acting on the same probability space $(X,\X,\mu)$, and a set $A\in \X$ with $\mu(A)>0$ such that $\mu(T^nA\cap S^nA)=0$ for every $n\in\N$.
-The multiple recurrence property is known to hold when all the transformations are weak mixing \cite{CF11}, but for general measure preserving systems even some of the simplest cases are open: \begin{problem21*} Let $(X,\X,\mu)$ be a probability space and $T, S, R \colon X\to X$ be invertible measure preserving transformations.
+The assumption in Problem~\ref{Conj:RecNonCommEasy} that the polynomials are distinct is necessary since, as mentioned before, there exist (non-commuting) transformations $T,S$, acting on the same probability space $(X,\X,\mu)$, and a set $A\in \X$ with $\mu(A)>0$ such that $\mu(T^nA\cap S^nA)=0$ for every $n\in\N$.
+The multiple recurrence property is known when the polynomials are rationally independent \cite{FZ15} and when all the transformations are weak mixing (because in this case the characteristic factors are trivial \cite{CF11}).
+For general measure preserving transformations and linear polynomials some of the simplest cases are open: \begin{problem21*} Let $(X,\X,\mu)$ be a probability space and $T, S, R \colon X\to X$ be invertible measure preserving transformations.
 Show that for every $A\in \X$ with $\mu(A)>0$ there exist $m,n\in \N$ such that

 \end{problem21*}